Shaked/gomobiledetect/README.md

         if detect.IsTablet() {
             // do some tablet stuff
         }

+        if detect.Is(gomobiledetect.IPHONE) {
+            // do something with iPhone
+        }

         deviceProperty := "iPhone"
         if detect.VersionFloat(deviceProperty) > 6 {
             // do something with iPhone v6